-Compared to the benchmark 24 lb (90 g/m2) paper, heavy-weight papers offer increased stiffness and as a result, must be run from a designated tray.
-The Recommended Materials List for your product will provide the name, or number, of this tray.
+Compared to the benchmark 24 lb (90 g/m) paper, heavy-weight papers offer increased stiffness and as a result, must be run from the (Also Called Tray 5).
 As paper weight and stiffness increases, the likelihood of jams also increases.
 The possibility of image mottle also increases because of the rough surface and coarse formation of the paper.

 Two-sided copying of heavyweight paper may not be recommended for your copier/printer because of increased jams and degraded image quality on the second side.
-Refer to the Recommended Materials List for your machine for information on the paper weight limit for two-sided copying.
+Refer to the Recommended Materials list for your machine for information on the paper weight limit for two-sided copying.